Bulls beat Pistons again, 108-99; Drummond ejected

+DETROIT (AP) — Luke Kornet helped the Chicago Bulls to the type of start coach Jim Boylen was looking for.

-DETROIT (AP) — Zach LaVine scored 25 points and the Chicago Bulls held off the Detroit Pistons 108-99 on Saturday night to snap a six-game losing streak.
+Kornet scored 12 of his 15 points in the first quarter and the Bulls took a big early lead and then held off Detroit at the end, beating the Pistons 108-99 on Saturday night to snap their six-game losing streak.

+Zach LaVine scored 25 points for the Bulls, who shot 64% in the first quarter and led 35-20 after one.

+“I thought our energy in the first quarter was maybe the difference in the game for us,” said Boylen, whose team lost the previous night to Indiana.
+“I was not happy with our start last night and our energy to start the game, so I like that.
+I liked the adjustment we made.”

 Already without injured Blake Griffin, the Pistons lost Andre Drummond when he was ejected early in the third quarter.
-Still, Detroit rallied from an 18-point deficit and trailed by just two in the fourth.
+Still, Detroit rallied from an 18-point second-quarter deficit and trailed by just two in the fourth.

 The Bulls, however, built the lead back up to double digits toward the end.
 Chicago completed a four-game regular-season sweep of Detroit.